2600hz/kazoo/core/kazoo_convert/doc/fax_converter.md

 #### Requirements

-This command requires `ghostscript` be installed, this is installed via the package `ghostscript` in centos and debian.
+This command requires `ghostscript` be installed, this is installed via the package `ghostscript` in Centos7 and Debian8.

-## Openoffice compatible to PDF
+## OpenOffice compatible to PDF

 The configuration for this command is `convert_openoffice_command`.
 This command is invoked when conversion from any openoffice compatible format is requested.
 For this feature to be used, `enable_openoffice` must be set in the `kazoo_convert` configuration.
 If openoffice compatible format conversions are enabled, by default openoffice conversions are serialized, this can be changed by setting `serialize_openoffice` to false.
 This is strongly reccomended to be enabled if using the unoconv converter for openoffice conversions, as it explicitly requires one conversion at a time.
 The default use of `unoconv` has been depricated as libreoffice can be invoked directly using the `--convert-to pdf` argument. `libreoffice` unlike `unoconv` provides useful output if a command fails, neither provides a correct exit status so it must be determined from the command output.